IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“[T]he decline of the faith in the Christian god, the **triumph of scientific atheism**, is a generally European event in which all races had their share and for which all deserve credit and honor.[ . . .
 U]nconditional and honest atheism [ . . . is] a triumph achieved finally and with great difficulty by the European conscience, being the most fateful act of two thousand years of discipline.”

+>“Buddhism is the only genuinely positive religion to be encountered in history, and this applies even to its epistemology (which is a strict phenomenalism) – It does not speak of a “struggle with sin,” but, yielding to reality, of the “struggle with suffering”.”

+>“Buddhism already has - and this distinguishes it profoundly from Christianity - the self-deception of moral concepts behind it - it stands, in my language, Beyond Good and Evil.”

+>“Pity makes suffering contagious.”

 ― <a href="https://en.wikipedia.org/wiki/Friedrich_Nietzsche" target="_blank">Friedrich Nietzsche</a>

 >“My atheism, like that of Spinoza, is true piety towards the universe and denies only gods fashioned by men in their own image, to be servants of their human interests.